ericnantel/dotfiles/NOTES.md

 I found out that Vim set path+=** works on Windows and GNU/Linux;
 but not on MacOS (why?).
 Neovim has no issue with the path (on all OS).
 Could it be a bug ?
+Date: 2025-05-22
+Clangd Lsp Goto-Definitions and/or Goto-Implementations Is also not working properly on Vim (coc) and Neovim (builtin lsp) for C++ on MacOS.
+But other languages (Lua, Js) seem to work fine however.
+Perhaps this is not Clangd, but Cmake when it's making compile_commands.json files.